cybergroupdevs/BtB_CyberBot_BinaryBeasts/README.md

 -- Activate the environment (if not) cmd -- python -m deeppavlov riseapi PATH_TO_THE_FOLDER_YOU_CREATED\env\Lib\site-packages\deeppavlov\configs\squad\squad.json -d -p 9999
 >> API will be hosted to localhost:9999.
 You can access it using "localhost:9999/docs".

 >> We can make this API public using ngrok.

-// Open chrome instance allowing CORS cmd -- chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security